sedol1339/files/abstracts.md

     - We discuss AdaMax, a variant of Adam based on the infinity norm

 Kingma, D. P., Rezende, D. J., Mohamed, S., & Welling, M. (2014).
 Semi-Supervised Learning with Deep Generative Models. arXiv, 1406.5298.
 Retrieved from https://arxiv.org/abs/1406.5298v2

+Kistler, N. (2014).
+Derrida's random energy models.
+From spin glasses to the extremes of correlated random fields. arXiv, 1412.0958.
+Retrieved from https://arxiv.org/abs/1412.0958v1

+    - This is notes for a mini-course on the extremes of correlated random fields
+    - Derrida's random energy models are described
+    - Gaussian hierarchical field are described

 Koutník, J., Greff, K., Gomez, F., & Schmidhuber, J. (2014).
 A Clockwork RNN. arXiv, 1402.3511.
 Retrieved from https://arxiv.org/abs/1402.3511v1